-In Washington state there is a strong linkage between funding and accountability for individual students, teachers, schools and school districts in digital public schools.
+In Washington state there is a strong link between funding and accountability for digital public students, teachers, schools and school districts.
 Districts don’t receive funding for their online students unless their digital school is evaluated and approved by the Digital Learning Department that was established by the Legislature solely to govern digital programs.
-Funding for individual students is cut back or eliminated if a student doesn’t demonstrate adequate progress monthly.
+Funding can be cut back or eliminated if programs don't demonstrate adequate monthly progress.

 Clearly NOT “homeschooling”!

 Certified teachers deliver individualized state-approved curriculum and student-teacher contact with support from the student’s learning coach.
 “Homeschoolers” don’t use approved curriculum or certified teachers.
 Teachers in digital public schools can monitor their student’s progress 24 hours a day, 7 days a week.
 Since these schools were first authorized by the Legislature, state law has required personal student-teacher contact.
-Each of the digital public school students also take the same state and federal tests as their classroom peers.
-So, their progress is measured the same way other public school students is.
+Each of the digital public school students also take the same state and federal tests as their brick and mortar classroom counterparts.
+So, their progress is measured the same way as their brick and mortar school counterparts.

 More info is available at http://digitallearning.k12.wa.us/